 An international team of scientists from L.A.S.E.
 (Laboratory for Advanced Solar Energy), Department for Functional Nanosystems and High-Temperature Materials, both located at NUST MISIS, Russia, and the Tor Vergata University of Rome, led by Professor Aldo Di Carlo, proposed an original approach to design perovskite solar cells with improved performances, namely the use of two-dimensional Titanium-Carbide compounds called MXenes to dope perovskite.

 “We discover that MXenes, owing to their unique two-dimensional structure, can be used to tune surface properties of perovskite permitting a new optimization strategy for this III-generation solar cell.” — Professor Di Carlo

-Thin film perovskite solar cell has a sandwich structure, where charges are moving from layer to layer through interfaces and selectively collecting at electrodes, as a result of sun light energy is converted into electrical current.
-In simple terms, electrons should be transported from absorber film to electrodes without losses that can be induced by internal energy barriers, and MXene incorporation improves this process.
+Thin film perovskite solar cell has a sandwich structure, where charges are moving from layer to layer through interfaces and selectively collecting at electrodes, as a result of sunlight energy being converted into electrical current.
+In simple terms, electrons should be transported from the absorber film to electrodes without losses that can be induced by internal energy barriers, and MXene incorporation improves this process.

 This work is unique: it is the first report that described not only a series of experiments and the obtained results, but also includes a clear explanation of the mechanisms occurring in the modified perovskite solar cell from the physical-chemistry point of view.

-“The main result of this work is identification of changes in the electrical properties of semiconductors, caused by introduction of MXenes.
-Hence, this new nanomaterial possesses great potential for the use in large scale production,” Anna Pazniak, one of the authors, adds.
+“The main result of this work is the identification of changes in the electrical properties of semiconductors, caused by the introduction of MXenes.
+Hence, this new nanomaterial possesses great potential for use in large-scale production,” Anna Pazniak, one of the authors, adds.

 Currently, the team is trying to stabilize the resulting device and increase its efficiency.
 The study was funded within the Megagrant of the Government of the Russian Federation.